filariow/DockerSession/agenda.md

 - Create a volume
     ```bash
     docker volume create mdb-vol
+    # let's inspect the volume, like the path where data are stored in local machine
-    docker inspect mdb-vol  # here it is displayed the path
+    docker inspect mdb-vol
     ```

 - Mongo DB + volume `mdb-vol`